-For a long time, I’ve felt that the world isn’t working as well as it could.
+The world isn’t working as well as it could.
 Why are some countries and people so much poorer than others?
 Why do we burn fossil fuels when we know that they change the climate?
 Why does anyone starve when there’s more than enough food for everyone?

 Furthermore, many problems are systemic, caused by the overarching organisation of society.
 Simply changing your own lifestyle, although often important, is not always enough.

 I also found that lots of people are creating exciting ways to build a fairer world.

 First, I want to make it easier to understand why things are going wrong.
 I’ll do this by exploring how different global issues connect and summarising key concepts that can help to make sense of the world.

 Second, and perhaps more important, I want to discover what the most effective solutions might be and spread the word about the work that’s making the world a better place for everyone.